Installation

 pip install .

-In case installation fails due to the dependency on other packages (see requirements.txt), it is advised to install the packages by hand before retrying to install gratopy.
 In particular, the PyOpenCL package may require some additional effort as it depends on additional drivers and C libraries which might needed to be installed by hand.
 We refer to the documentation of PyOpenCL.

 Testing correct installation